dotnet/csharplang/proposals/low-level-struct-improvements.md

     public ref int Prop => ref _field;
 }
 ```

+This require the following changes to the span safety document:

+**TODO**
+- method invocation exculding receiver
+- ref-safe-to-escape scope of `this` receiver

 Detailed Notes:
 - An instance method or property annotated with `[RefThisEscapes]` has *ref-safe-to-escape* of `this` set to the *calling method*